-If you don't like using chlorine bleach because of the odor, harsh chemicals or possible damage to the environment and are looking for a green substitute to keep clothes white, here are five natural products to get you started (one is completely cost free).
+If you don't like using chlorine bleach because of the odor, the harshness of the chemicals, and the possible damage to the environment but still need ways to keep clothes white and remove stains, there are green alternatives.
+Here are six green ways to get you started and one is completely cost-free.

-These five alternatives will not replace chlorine bleach as a disinfectant to kill bacteria but will help keep your white clothes looking good and are easier on the environment.
-For laundry that must be disinfected, there are other choices... like pine oil and phenolic disinfectants to replace chlorine bleach.Continue to 2 of 6 below.
+These six alternatives will not replace chlorine bleach as a disinfectant to kill bacteria but will help keep your white clothes looking good and are easier on the environment.
+For laundry that... must be disinfected, there are other choices like pine oil and phenolic disinfectants to replace chlorine bleach.Continue to 2 of 7 below.

-To whiten and brighten clothes, add one cup of hydrogen peroxide to your washer load of... clothes.
-The hydrogen peroxide should be placed in the automatic bleach dispenser of a washer or added as the washer is filling with water so it is dispersed.
-Do not pour hydrogen peroxide directly on dry clothes because it can cause spotting by removing color.Continue to 3 of 6 below.
+To whiten and... brighten clothes, add one cup of hydrogen peroxide to each washer load of laundry.
+It can be safely used on a load of white or colored clothes.
+The hydrogen peroxide should be placed in the automatic bleach dispenser of the washer or added as the washer is filling with water so it is dispersed evenly before clothes are added.
+Do not pour hydrogen peroxide directly on dry colored fabrics because it can cause spotting by removing color.Continue to 3 of 7 below.

-Adding just 1/2 cup baking soda to your usual laundry detergent - regular or eco-friendly - will boost the detergent's cleaning power and leave clothes whiter and brighter.
-Baking soda is safe to use in both standard and high efficiency washers.
+Adding just 1/2 cup baking soda to your usual laundry detergent will boost the detergent's cleaning power and leave clothes whiter and brighter.
+Baking soda is safe to use in both standard and high-efficiency washers.
 Simply add the baking soda directly to the washer drum before you add the dirty laundry.
-Do not add to an automatic dispenser because it may not dissolve completely.
+Do not put the baking soda in an automatic dispenser because it may not dissolve completely.

-Even if you still feel the need to use chlorine bleach, you can use less by adding... baking soda to the wash load.
-It also helps chlorine bleach clean more effectively.Continue to 4 of 6 below.
+Even if you still feel the need to use chlorine bleach, you can use less by adding baking soda to... the wash load.
+It also helps chlorine bleach clean more effectively.Continue to 4 of 7 below.

 Use Oxygen-Based Bleach

-An oxygen based bleach is more gentle on the environment and your clothes than chlorine bleach but is an effective whitening agent and stain remover.
-Oxygen bleach can be used on all washable fabrics except silk, wool and anything with leather trim.
-While chlorine bleach will permanently remove color from most dyed fabrics, oxygen bleach can be safely used on colored clothes to brighten the fabric.
+An oxygen-based bleach is more gentle on the environment and your clothes than chlorine bleach but is an extremely effective whitening agent and stain remover.
+Oxygen bleach can be used on all washable fabrics except silk, wool, and anything with leather trim.
+While chlorine bleach will permanently remove color from most dyed fabrics, oxygen bleach can be safely used on colored clothes to brighten the fabric and remove stains.

-Oxygen bleach works a bit more slowly than chlorine bleach and you will get the best results if you... allow the clothing to soak at least two hours or overnight in the water/oxygen bleach solution before washing as usual.
+Oxygen bleach works a bit more slowly than chlorine bleach and you... will get the best results if you allow the clothing to soak for at least two hours or overnight in the water/oxygen bleach solution before washing as usual.
 Follow the package directions for how much oxygen bleach to use per gallon of water.

 Soak in Distilled White Vinegar